Path-yang/SentinelAI/README.md

 ```

 This script will:
-1. Download MediaMTX for your operating system
-2. Set up the Python virtual environment with Python 3.13+ compatibility
+1. Set up the Python virtual environment
-3. Install all dependencies for the backend, frontend, and stream configuration server
+2. Install all dependencies for the backend, frontend, and stream configuration server
-4. Create necessary configuration files
+3. Create necessary configuration files

 ### Manual Installation